 If naphthalene mothballs do catch fire, you can tackle the resulting blaze with dry chemicals, CO2 extinguisher or a water spray.

-Is It Safe To Keep Mothballs In The House?
+Is It Safe To Keep Them In The House?

 There are two things to consider when it comes to wondering whether it’s safe to keep mothballs in the house.